- Professor Anthony Good

 I collaborated with Dr Robert Gibb of Glasgow University in a project funded under the Diasporas, Migration and Identities (DMI) Programme of the Arts & Humanities Research Council, entitled The Conversion of Asylum Applicants' Narratives into Legal Discourses in the UK and France: a Comparative Study of Problems of Cultural Translation.
 There is a summary of the project's aims and objectives here, and you can find a brief case study describing the project on the DMI Programme website.

-One highlight of the project was a workshop, held in Edinburgh in March 2009, which brought together judges, lawyers, interpreters, senior executives of NGOs, and judicial and ministerial officials from both countries.
+One highlight of the project was a workshop, held in Edinburgh in March 2009, that brought together judges, lawyers, interpreters, senior executives of NGOs, and judicial and ministerial officials from both countries.
 Over two days they described their activities to one another, and discussed the legal, bureaucratic, and financial problems involved in securing fair asylum decisions in both countries.

 The Workshop programme, and the list of participants, can be found here.
 You can also view our own presentations at the workshop, summarising the administrative and legal processes involved in claiming asylum in France and the UK as they stood at that time.